 The Five Blind Scientists analogy will best explain why more than just one study is needed.

 The essence: the five blind scientist each had their own description of an elephant.
 The reality of what an elephant really looked like was not realized since they did not each put together their findings.

-Keeping the five scientists analogy in mind, it should also be noted that there are studies that show vitamin D is associated with reducing fractures related to osteoporosis and that it helps with depression.
+Keeping the five scientists analogy in mind, it should also be noted that there are studies that show vitamin and more specifically vitamin D3 if you are supplementing, is associated with reducing fractures related to osteoporosis and that it helps with depression.
 Actually, numerous diseases and conditions are associated with vitamin D deficiency.

 As you consider this, it is important to note that this is not saying fibromyalgia is caused from vitamin D deficiency.
 Likewise, this is not to be taken that vitamin D will cure or bring an end to fibromyalgia.